BoltTranslate/Translate/README.md

 ## Extras/Info

+### Repeater Filetypes

+When using repeater fields, the get-syntax (`repeaterfield`.get(`fieldname`)) must be used.
+This is partly because of a bug in the Bolt core and we won't fix it until Bolt 4.0 is released.
+See [this issue](https://github.com/AnimalDesign/bolt-translate/issues/90) for more information.

 ### Localeswitcher in menu

 If you want to include the localeswitcher in your menu you can edit the `_sub_menu.twig`